Chemaclass/chemaclass.com/content/blog/2020-09-08-the-process-itself-is-the-goal.md

 - I keep my personal phone always in silence and vibration mode.
 - I used to spend hours on social media; a lot of time wasted.
 Not anymore.
 I reduced the social media noise to the minimum by removing the apps that prevent me from being as productive as I want.
 Some of them from my phone, others the account itself.
 - I used to play video games.
 Not anymore.
-Instead, I go to Github to work on my pet projects, contribute to an open-source project, or simply read a book.
+Instead, I go to GitHub to work on my pet projects, contribute to an open-source project, or simply read a book.
-- When I go for a run, I enjoy it twice by listening to a 45 min podcast that I want to listen to since the very morning.
+- When I go for a run, I enjoy it twice by listening to a 45-min podcast that I want to listen to since the very morning.
 The reward of listening to the podcast is linked with the act of going out and run.
 I conscientiously created that habit.

 > It's not about removing your old habits but replacing them with new ones.